 MISSION & HISTORY.

 We also offer group therapy and educational classes to the public.
 Our staff includes 30 licensed and intern therapists.
-Our aim is to expand the availability and excellence of psychotherapy in order to improve overall mental health in Sonoma County, adding to the quality of life for the entire community.
+We aim to expand the availability and excellence of psychotherapy to improve overall mental health in Sonoma County, adding to the quality of life for the entire community.

-offer a session, but our average client fee is $50.
-Seventy percent of our clients earn less than $1000 per month, so we can’t raise our fees for our most vulnerable population.
+offer a session, but our average client fee fluctuates from $50-$60 per session.
+Seventy percent of our clients earn less than $1500 per month, so we can’t raise our fees for our most vulnerable population.

 Over the last thirty years the need for mental health care has grown as government resources have been reduced and as the insurance industry has found ways to limit reimbursement.
 We help provide the safety net for people in acute crisis with nowhere else to turn.
 We have taken the role of providing care to people who cannot pay the full fees for treatment, but who are in extreme need of care.
 Our clientele includes many who come to us for understanding and growth, but also those who suffer from major mental illness.
 Many clients we see are in crisis and face immediate survival issues mentally, emotionally, and physically.